Resampling, Model Selection, & Regularization

 These two things combined seem like what we want in a model - estimating what we want (unbiased) and doing it in a way that has the minimum amount of variation (best among the unbiased).
 Again, these rely on the assumptions of linear regression holding true.
 Another approach to regression would be to use regularized regression instead as a different approach to building the model.

 As the number of variables in a linear regression model increase, the chances of having a model that meets all of the assumptions starts to diminish.
-Multicollinearity can pose a large problem with bigger regression models.
+Multicollinearity can also pose a large problem with bigger regression models.
 The coefficients of a linear regression vary widely in the presence of multicollinearity.
 These variations lead to over-fitting of a regression model.
 More formally, these models have higher variance than desired.
 In those scenarios, moving out of the realm of unbiased estimates may provide a lower variance in the model, even though the model is no longer unbiased as described above.
 We wouldn’t want to be too biased, but some small degree of bias might improve the model’s fit overall and even lead to better predictions at the cost of a lack of interpretability.

 Another potential problem for linear regression is when we have more variables than observations in our data set.
 This is a common problem in the space of genetic modeling.
 In this scenario, the ordinary least squares approach leads to multiple solutions instead of just one.
 Unfortunately, most of these infinite solutions over-fit the problem at hand anyway.